aeyalcinoglu/rust-book/chapter4/README.md

 ## String
 - Trying to change a mutable `String` into a string literal gives the error `` expected struct `String`, found `&str` ``.
 - A `String` is made up of three parts: a pointer to the memory that holds the contents of the string, a length, and a capacity.
 This group of data is stored on the stack.
+- `String` type is **not** on the heap, it is a fixed size struct and lives on stack unless you box it.
+What is at heap is the *str*, which is the object *String* stores a pointer to.

 ## Memory and Allocation
 - There are two jobs for the data on the heap: The memory must be requested from the memory allocator at runtime, and this memory must be returned to the allocator when we're done.